Ah3n0/gm-transaction-overview/README.md

 3. Make your changes and commit them with descriptive messages.
 4. Push your branch to your fork.
 5. Submit a Pull Request (PR) to merge your changes into the original repository.
-6. Clan Member and personal rewards are shown.

 ---